Skip to main content

 pyenv / Linux

-You can go down the pyenv route on Linux as per the instructions for Mac.
-You install pyenv differently
+You can use pyenv on Linux according to the instructions for macOS.
+Install pyenv as follows:

 sudo yum -y install gcc git zlib-devel openssl-devel libffi-devel sqlite-devel bzip2-devel bzip2 xz-devel screen